sl2902/credit_churn_prediction/README.md

     ```
     make post_request
     ```
-    This will used the model that has already been trained, and which is stored on disk
+    This will fetch the model which is stored on disk

 5. Launch grafana at http://127.0.0.1:3000.
 The default user and password are admin.
 Change the password upon logging in.
 Once inside the console, select the `Evidently Data Drift Dashboard` from the search bar, and wait for a few seconds for the data to